From Abracadabra to Zombies | View All

 Psychic "surgery" is big business around the world, but especially in the Philippines and Brazil, where "healers" like Alex Orbito and Laurence Cacteng ply their trade.
 Tony Agpaoa put psychic "surgery" on the map in Manila, where there are now several hundred practicing psychic "surgeons", many working out of hotels.
 In 1967, Agpaoa was indicted for fraud in the United States.
 He jumped bail and went home, forfeiting a $25,000 bond.

 Some people find solace in psychic "surgeons" and other faith healers because they think the healers are divine agents.
 The practice is not restricted to third-world countries.
-Chris Cole practices psychic "surgery" in Sydney, Australia.
+Chris Cole practices psychic "surgery" in Sydney, Australia (see video above exposing her deceit).
 One of the more popular psychic "surgeons" outside of the Philippines is Stephen Turoff, who runs the Danbury Healing Clinic in Chelmsford, England.
 Turoff, a follower of Sai Baba, performs therapeutic touch at no extra charge.
 Turoff also takes his show on the road.
-A Dutch group called Inner Journey reports on a weekend with Turoff where at least four people out of about 250 wrote two weeks after their visit to say they were healed.

 Turoff has been performing for a quarter of a century and is popular enough to warrant a biographer, Grant Solomon.
 In 1998, Solomon published Stephen Turoff - Psychic Surgeon: The Story of an Extraordinary Healer.
 A revised edition appeared in 1999 with the extraordinary and remarkable revised title of Stephen Turoff, Psychic Surgeon: The Extraordinary Story of a Remarkable Healer.
 According to www.Natural-Healing.co.uk, Turoff is "a 16-stone, six-and-a-half foot, middle-aged, Jewish-Christian former carpenter from Brick Lane in London's East End whom many believe to be an instrument of God [sic]."
 To others, Turoff is just another pious fraud.
 Nevertheless, the popularity of psychic "surgery" seems to be growing, despite the debunking work of people like James Randi.